SKALE Network (SKL) Price Hits $0.20 on Top Exchanges

-SKALE Network (CURRENCY:SKL) traded down 10.3% against the dollar during the 1-day period ending at 18:00 PM Eastern on December 13th.
-One SKALE Network coin can now be bought for approximately $0.20 or 0.00000416 BTC on major exchanges.
-SKALE Network has a market cap of $515.45 million and $26.66 million worth of SKALE Network was traded on exchanges in the last 24 hours.
-Over the last week, SKALE Network has traded 17.1% lower against the dollar.
+SKALE Network (CURRENCY:SKL) traded up 5% against the US dollar during the one day period ending at 23:00 PM Eastern on December 18th.
+One SKALE Network coin can now be bought for approximately $0.20 or 0.00000420 BTC on major cryptocurrency exchanges.
+During the last week, SKALE Network has traded down 6.4% against the US dollar.
+SKALE Network has a market cap of $529.41 million and $12.77 million worth of SKALE Network was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.